cirquit/trdrop/DEVELOPMENT.md

 * [X] WITH_QT
 * [ ] WITH_OPENCL_D3D11_NV

+You may have to set the CMake settings multiple times, e.g. after the `WITH_QT` flag you have to set additional variables.

 #### Current shortcomings

-* Can run the executable from QtCreator, need to manually locate it inside the build directory
+* Can't run the executable from QtCreator, need to manually locate it inside the build directory